 Who Is Inspirato Good For?

-Given Inspirato’s two major weaknesses—its inflated pricing and restrictive cancelation policy—I can’t recommend it for anyone seeking value or flexibility.
+Given Inspirato's two major weaknesses—its inflated pricing and restrictive cancellation policy—I can't recommend it for anyone seeking value or flexibility.

-Ironically, value and flexibility are the two factors that brought me (and many others) to Inspirato in the first place, though they fail to deliver on those promises:
+Ironically, value and flexibility are the two factors that brought me (and many others) to Inspirato in the first place, though they failed to deliver on those promises: